Automatically Install iOS Software Update in the Middle of the Night

 Your iPhone, iPad, or iPod touch will now notify you when a new iOS Software Update is made available, as you may have noticed by now.
 When you see the Software Update screen popup on your iOS device with the message “iOS (version) is available for your device and is ready to install” you’ll be presented with three options, to install now, to get details about the update, or the option we’ll focus on here, “Later”, which allows you to postpone the update to be reminded again later about it, or have it install itself automatically in the middle of the night.

-How to Use Automatic iOS Software Update
+How to Use Automatic iOS Software Update on iPhone and iPad

 When you see the Software Update screen available, tap on the “Later” option, to which you’ll be presented with two options: